Back to blog

 Feedback should point at the thing it’s about — not a flattened image of it.

 When the context travels with the comment, the back-and-forth disappears.
 The bug gets fixed once.
+Start free and drop a pin on your own site — the capture is automatic.

 Where feedback finally finds its place.